shalgrim/advent_of_code_2018/notes.md

 - So a guide:
   - `day22_2.py` is DFS
   - `day22_2_2.py` is BFS
-  - in `master` I calculated cost and did an exhaustive BFS
+  - in the `master` branch I calculated cost and did an exhaustive BFS
-  - in `try-changing-over-ticks` I had paths wait seven ticks before moving if changing equipment and terminating condition was path arriving at destination with TORCH
+  - in the `try-changing-over-ticks` branch I had paths wait seven ticks before moving if changing equipment and terminating condition was path arriving at destination with TORCH
-  - in `now-try-culling` I'm going to try one more thing where, once any path reaches destination, regardless of equipment, we cull out anybody more than a manhattan distance of 7 away
+  - in the `now-try-culling` branch I'm going to try one more thing where, once any path reaches destination, regardless of equipment, we cull out anybody more than a manhattan distance of 7 away
 - Well culling went quite well
 - But I believe it's still too slow for the real problem
 - Though maybe consider the more aggressive culling where you find the closest one by manhattan distance with fewest ticks_remaining